 The Traditional Individual Retirement Account (IRA) allows you to put away tax deferred funds for retirement.
-You may begin to withdraw from your Traditional IRA at the age of 59 ½ without penalty.
-Mandatory distributions are required upon attainment of age 70 ½.
+You may begin to withdraw from your Traditional IRA at the age of 59 ½ without IRS early distribution penalty (a bank penalty may be imposed for early withdrawal).
+Mandatory distributions are required upon the attainment of age 72.

 - No income restrictions for availability.